tulasidamarla/tdd/README.md

 Java test frameworks
 --------------------
-Mockito --> This will help in mocking and stubbing of dependent interfaces and objects help in implementing mock patterns in test code.
+Mockito --> This will help in mocking and stubbing of dependent interfaces and objects help in implementing mock patterns in test code.<br>
-DBUnit --> This framework covers sql based database data fixture setup and tear down and validation of data manipulations occuring as a result of the Method-Under-Test being executed.
+DBUnit --> This framework covers sql based database data fixture setup and tear down and validation of data manipulations occuring as a result of the Method-Under-Test being executed.<br>
 PowerMockito --> This framework contains extended mocking capabilities not supporting directly in mockito like testing private , static methods etc.

 JUnit testing concepts